 Cognitive behavioural therapy

 CBT is a type of therapy based on the idea that unhelpful and unrealistic thinking leads to negative behaviour.

 CBT aims to break this cycle and find new ways of thinking that can help you behave in a more positive way.
 For example, thinking there’s a perfect ideal of “motherly behaviour” that is both unrealistic and unhelpful.
 All mothers are human and humans make mistakes.
 It’s neither necessary nor helpful to try and be “Supermum”.

-These medications works by balancing mood-altering chemicals in your brain.
-They can help ease symptoms such as low mood, irritability, lack of concentration and sleeplessness, allowing you to function normally and helping you cope better with your new baby.
+These medications work by balancing mood-altering chemicals in your brain.
+They can help ease symptoms such as low mood, irritability, lack of concentration and sleeplessness, allowing you to function normally and help you cope better with your new baby.
 Contrary to popular myth, antidepressants aren’t addictive.
 A course usually lasts six to nine months.